francescoiacono/francescoiacono/README.md

 - 👋 Hi, I’m @francescoiacono
-- 👀 I’m interested in front-end development and games programming.
+- 👀 I’m interested in front-end development and games programming
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on websites and games.
+- 💞️ I’m looking to collaborate on websites and games
 - 📫 How to reach me contact@francescoiacono.co.uk

 <!---